cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 The `kubectl cnpg backup` command requests a new physical backup for an existing Postgres cluster by creating a new `Backup` resource.

-!!!
-Info
-    From release 1.21, the `backup` command accepts a new flag, `-m` to specify the backup method.
-    To request a backup using volume snapshots, set `-m volumeSnapshot`

 The following example requests an on-demand backup for a given cluster:

 ```shell
 kubectl cnpg backup [cluster_name]
 ```

-or, if using volume snapshots (from release 1.21)
+or, if using volume snapshots:

 ```shell
 kubectl cnpg backup [cluster_name] -m volumeSnapshot